sharmaeklavya2/notes-source/src/hin2KanVid/readme.md

 or an instance where I didn't use the Kannada script, please let me know the correct spelling so that I can fix my notes.

+Text in square brackets are my comments, and are not part of the videos.

+The videos often use incorrect Hindi.
+I have fixed those in my notes.

 Common abbreviations I'll use in my notes:

 * `en`: english